aldosimon/aldosimon.github.io/_posts/2022-04-15-write-up-suspicious-mshta-Behavior.md

 ![wup_endpoint](/images/wup_endpoint.png)

-We use end point security to find out what was happening in the host 172.16.17.38.
-From the screenshot we can see that the first command line that trigger the alert, followed by weird command.
+We use endpoint security tab to find out what was happening in the host 172.16.17.38.
+The screenshot above is from the command history portion of the tab, where we can see that the first command line that trigger the alert, followed by another not so clear command.

 The first command is what triggered the alert.
-Mshta is a trusted Microsoft binary that in this case is abused to proxy for execution of the PS1.hta file. you can see the related explanation here at the [MITRE](https://attack.mitre.org/techniques/T1218/005/)
+Mshta is a trusted Microsoft binary that in this case is abused for execution of the PS1.hta file. you can see the related explanation here at the [MITRE](https://attack.mitre.org/techniques/T1218/005/)

+Tried a bit of magic at the second command so it will be more readable.

 ```bash
 function H1($i)